jj3128/BellyFlopEngine/README.md

   </a>
 </div>

 Here is a screenshot of the [Game Example](https://github.com/jj3128/BellyFlopEngine/tree/main/Game%20Example).
-Its a small game where you climb cubes to avoid the lava I made to demonstrate the engine.
+Its a small game where you climb cubes to avoid the lava, I made it to demonstrate the engine.

+If you have any issues or need help, Join the [Discord Server](https://discord.gg/ZwwQNQzwPQ)